jchultarsky101/pcli/README.md

           Print version
 ```

-The application supports sub-commands.
-To get more detailed help for a
-specific sub-command, enter the command name after "help" or alternatively,
-first enter the command and add "--help" after as shown in the example:
+The application supports subcommands.
+To view detailed help for a specific subcommand, you can either place the command name after "help", or run the command followed by --help, as shown in the example below:

 ```bash
 pcli help model
 ```

-Produces the following output:
+The above produces the following output:

 ```
 Reads data for a specific model